 Contributors: Will Wyatt and Danny Owen

 There is hardly any southern town without some spectacular artifacts of the antebellum era that saw a rise in highbrow architecture.
 Tuscaloosa is home to several great examples of these palatial townhomes to showcase the beauty of the historic homes in Alabama.
 The Battle-Friedman house along Greensboro Avenue started as a townhouse for the wealthy plantation family, the Battles.
 After a devastating loss of finances from the civil war, the family sold the house and it became the family estate for the Friedman’s.
 The Hungarian family brought a great deal of success and growth to the city.
 In the 60s, the patriarch Hugo Friedman exchanged his home for the Jemison to be donated to the city’s library, while the Battle-Friedman would be gifted to the city.
-The land behind the mansion would be given to the YMCA to construct their new campus, and the house became a museum and branch of the Tuscaloosa County Preservation Society.
+The land behind the mansion would be given to the YMCA to construct their new campus, and the house became a museum with Historic Tuscaloosa.
 Tours are given Tuesday through Friday from 10 a.m. to noon, and from 1 to 4 pm.
 Admission is $5 per person while children under 12 are free.

 Five Interesting Facts about The Battle-Friedman House